nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.5.
 Finding all tasks containing any keyword in their name: `find`

-Finds tasks whose names contain any of the given keywords or tag names.<br>
+Finds tasks whose TASK_NAME, PRIORITY, START_TIMEDATE, or END_TIMEDATE contain any of the given keywords.<br>
 Format 1: `find KEYWORD [MORE_KEYWORDS]`

 > * The search is case insensitive. e.g `assignment` will match `AssIGNmEnt`